 What do you think?
-Inspiration really is everywhere, friends.
-Keep your eyes open!
+Which one is your favorite?

 Have you heard the news?
 Barque was just named Trendy Stationer of the Year by Stationery Trends Magazine!
 We’re honored and excited and feel very blessed.